About the Experience Week

 • Experience student life at university.

-By the end of the week participants will have developed their ability to interpret academic research, problem solving and collaborative group work.
+By the end of the week participants will have developed their ability to engage with academic research, problem solving and collaborative group work.

 How and when to apply to the Experience Week